What is Hypoallergenic Dog Food?

 Acana recipes are renowned for their quality and nutrition and share many of the merits of their ultra-premium sister brand Orijen.
 Their single range, which is where their limited ingredient is located, is no different.
-There are four formulas currently available within the range, Wild Mackerel, Lamb and Apple, Duck and Pear, and Pork and Squash.
+There are four formulas currently available within the range, Lamb and Apple, Duck and Pear, and Pork and Squash.

 Acana’s Limited Ingredient formulas go beyond just providing a single source of meat or fish; they also include less commonly used sources of carbohydrate, providing ingredients with the hope that dogs will be less likely to be allergic to these than traditional carbohydrate sources.

 This could cancel out the benefit of containing less common fruit and vegetable ingredients, which could mean that these formulas may not be suitable for those dogs who suffer from vegetable-based intolerances or allergies.

-However, this formula is very suitable for dogs who do not suffer an adverse reaction to fish ingredients and can provide them with excellent nutrition from whole ingredients.
+However, this formula is very suitable for dogs who do not suffer an adverse reaction to red meat ingredients like Pork and can provide them with excellent nutrition from whole ingredients.

 Nature’s Variety Instinct is another very popular and famous premium dog food brand which is probably best known for their range of raw and semi-raw formulas.
 We regularly feature their formulas, such as the Original and Ultimate Protein range, in our articles as we believe many of them provide excellent nutrition from great ingredients.

 Nature’s Variety Instinct’s limited ingredient range continues this image and provides solid nutrition and a very limited number of high-quality ingredients.
 The Limited Ingredient range utilizes a single source of meat or fish with Peas and Canola Oil.

 The recipes also utilize Tapioca, a relatively unknown ingredient to many dog owners.
 Tapioca is obtained from the Cassava root and is a staple of the diets of many people from tropical Africa and Asia.
 Except for the inclusion of Tapioca, these recipes bear a strong resemblance to other similar Limited Ingredient ranges.
 However, the quality of Nature’s Variety Instinct’s ingredients could undoubtedly give them an edge over their competitors.